Lorddickenstein/EmailSender/README.md

 	- Click `GENERATE` and make sure that you copy the generated code
 	- Add the code to your environmental variable or even better if you use venv by python

-# Installations
+## Installations
+If you only want the Simple Email Sender, just download `simple_email_sender.py` and run the program.

-No need to install anything as everything is already in the default python packages
+No need to install anything as everything is already in the default python packages.

+You can test this using a temporary email receiver by going to temp-mail.org

-# Usage
+## Usage
 Just run it normally as a python program on your cmd line or terminal

-# Acknowledgment
+## Acknowledgment
 Special thanks to [Tomi Tokko](https://github.com/tomitokko) for showing the modern way of sending an email.
 Go to his channel on [YouTube](https://www.youtube.com/c/CodeWithTomi).